-There was an improvement in the performance levels for the three sub-categories.
-The Entities had the capacity and encouraged the providers to participate in the specialized training workshops organized by the PPA for consultants, contractors and suppliers to acquire the necessary skill to enable them to respond properly to the needs of the Entities.
+The Entities' performance levels increased for the three sub-indicators.
+Some of the Entities attended the specialized training workshops organized by the PPA for consultants, contractors and suppliers to acquire the necessary skill to enable them respond properly to the needs of these providers.

 The Entities put out the information in the right format as there was an increased use of the Standard Tender Documents provided by the PPA.
-In addition to using the PPA Supplier database, some had their own databases which they relied on for the selection of providers.
-The score of 61.11% for the Data Analysis sub-category in 2022 indicates that there is the need for further improvement in the analysis of the performance of the providers as a means of making them more responsive to the requirements of the Entities.
-Most of the Entities did not use GHANEPS or their internal notice boards for their procurement activities.
+They also made use of their notice boards in the dissemination of procurement information.
+In addition to using the PPA Supplier database, some had their own databases which they relied on for the selection of Providers.